Posted on April 26, 2021

 I give you bird-lover and artist John Audubon.

-hn Audubon always liked nature and especially birds.
+Born on this date in 1785 in Haiti, and raised mostly in France, John Audubon always liked nature and especially birds.
 He came to America at age 18, where he lived on his family's land and spent time hunting, fishing, drawing, and playing music.
 He tromped through woods and wilderness, often dressed in frontier clothes and moccasins.

-on decided to find and paint all the birds in the eastern United States.
+Audubon decided to find and paint all the birds in the eastern United States.
 To that end, he spent even more time in the woods, observing, hunting, and sketching birds.
 He collected eggs, banded birds to learn about their nesting habits, took notes on his observations, learned taxidermy, and honed the craft of painting.

 Eventually, after several years of effort, Audubon had made 435 paintings that included more than 1,000 birds!

 Audubon had to put a lot of time and effort into finding publishers for his work.
 He had no success with U.S. publishers, so he went to Europe, where he became a bit of a star telling frontier tales and displaying his paintings.
-Still, it was hard to get enough money to
+Still, it was hard to get enough money to print his wonderful bird book.
+Eventually he succeeded in publishing and selling his book, but it sounds like finances were always a challenge for Audubon.

 Audubon's Legacy